Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 The sun temple at Konarak represents the sun god Surya’s chariot.
 It is led by six horses and its 24 wheels are decorated with many symbolic etchings.
 Though only the ruins remain today, it’s one of the most famous Brahman sanctuaries.

 It’s undoubtedly the most famous of all the UNESCO heritage sites in India, and it’s one of the Seven Wonders of the World.
 It’s a massive mausoleum made out of magnificent white marble.
 It was built in Agra from 1631 to 1648, by the command of the Mughal emperor, Shah Jahan.
 It was dedicated to the memory of his third and favorite wife after she died in 1631.
 Visiting the Taj Mahal is one of the most iconic things you can do in India and overall, as a world traveler.
-Why not incorporate your tour of the Taj Mahal with a luxury tour of India?
+I’m so excited to be visiting the Taj Mahal on a tour of India this March.
+Learn how you can join me!

 The Architectural Work of Le Corbusier